JMaylor/maylor-io-blog/blogs/vue-type-generics.md

 ## Creating a Select Component

 Let's go ahead and create our component in `src/components/VSelect.vue` with the following starter code, which is mostly taken from the [headlessUI docs](https://headlessui.com/vue/listbox).
-I've only added very basic styling.
+I've added basic styling and added some props to make it broadly reusable.

 ```vue
 <script setup lang="ts">